brlebtag/My-Commonplace-Book/Git.md

 # GIT

 - Always lock the master branch, preventing it from direct push or forced push.
-Use pull request and new commits instead.
+Use pull request instead.